How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 When done correctly, criticism should be constructive, clear, and direct and help the individual grow rather than be about putting them down.
 Criticism should always be constructive; otherwise, how can change occur?

-But if someone criticises you, stay confident and calm, ask why they have given negative feedback, and ask them to elaborate.
-Tell them how it makes you feel; we all need our self-awareness to be kept in check.
-The giver may surprise you and be grateful for pointing out how they need to communicate differently and be more constructive with their feedback.
+But if someone criticises you, stay confident and calm.
+Ask why they have given negative feedback and ask them to elaborate.
+Tell them how it makes you feel; we all need to keep our self-awareness in check.
+The giver may surprise you, so be grateful for pointing out how they need to communicate differently and be more constructive with their feedback.

 By confidently and proactively questioning people, you help yourself and them to become better communicators.